 If your thermostat isn’t signaling your equipment to start, it won’t activate.

 The most important point is making sure it’s on “cool” and not “heat.”
 Otherwise your air conditioning might not switch on.
-Or you may have warm air coming from vents since the furnace is going instead.
+You may also have warm air coming from vents since the furnace is going instead.

 If you have a digital thermostat:

 - Swap out the batteries if the monitor is empty.
 If the screen is showing scrambled numbers, buy a new thermostat.

 - Ensure the proper option is showing.
 If you can’t change it, override it by lowering the temperature and pressing the “hold” button.
 This will cause your AC to run if the configuration is wrong.

 - Test setting the thermostat 5 degrees colder than the room’s temperature.
 Your AC won’t cool if the thermostat is identical to the room’s temperature.